This post covers things to do with kids in Las Vegas, including nighttime activities, free things to do, museums, attractions, and tours.

 From prehistoric dinosaurs to ancient Egyptian mummies, everyone will be entertained at the Las Vegas Natural History Museum.
 The museum has been open to the public since 1991, with a mixture of rotating exhibits on loan and a permanent collection of artifacts.

 See what it takes to discover how a dinosaur lived, and view tanks of live marine life.
-You can learn about the relationships between species, predators, and their prey.
+You can learn about the relationships between species, as well as predators and their prey.

 Cool off from the summer heat at Las Vegas’ water park.
 During the summer months, you can slide, splash, and ride around themed water rides and kid-friendly play areas.